ckarlof/engineering-roles/managers/engineering_manager.md

 Engineering Manager
 ===================

-*Lead a team with a focused mission, and deliver through the technical accomplishments of others rather than your own.*
+*Lead a team with a focused mission, and deliver results through the technical accomplishments of others rather than your own.*

 ### Should haves
 * A few years experience as a tech or team lead